Dr. Rachelle Yu

 As human beings, feelings of burnout, anxiety, or depression can arise at various points in our lives.
 Consulting a psychologist can be immensely beneficial in addressing these challenges.

-Rachelle’s dissertation focuses on identifying sex differences in an investigation of longitudinal associations between ADHD in childhood and adolescence and harmful behaviours preceding premature mortality in adulthood.
-She has published articles in high-impact, peer-reviewed journals such as Child Psychiatry & Human Development and Clinical Child and Family Psychology Review.
-Rachelle’s master’s-level research was generously funded by the Canadian Institutes of Health Research.
+In addition to her clinical work, Rachelle has contributed to the field through meaningful research.
+Her doctoral dissertation explored sex differences in the long-term effects of ADHD, examining how early symptoms relate to harmful behaviors in adulthood.
+Her research has been published in respected, peer-reviewed journals including Child Psychiatry & Human Development and Clinical Child and Family Psychology Review, and her master’s-level work was funded by the Canadian Institutes of Health Research.

-Rachelle is in the process of obtaining her Provisional Psychologist status with the College of Alberta Psychologists (CAP) and remains a member in good standing, committed to upholding the highest professional and ethical standards.
-She earned her Bachelor of Arts degree from Simon Fraser University, where she completed a double major in Psychology and English, along with a minor in Counselling and Human Development.
-With a strong clinical foundation and a deep passion for supporting children and adolescents, Rachelle is dedicated to providing accessible, high-quality assessment and treatment services for youth and their families.
-Her commitment to collaborative care makes her a valued member of the Nova Psychology team.
+Rachelle is registered as a Provisional Psychologist with the College of Alberta Psychologists and is committed to maintaining the highest professional and ethical standards.
+She earned her Bachelor of Arts degree from Simon Fraser University, completing a double major in Psychology and English, along with a minor in Counselling and Human Development.

 Rachelle currently offers direct billing to Alberta Blue Cross, ASEBP/ARTA, Medavie Blue Cross, SSQ Financial, Green Shield Canada, Sun Life, and Manulife.